happybelly/desktop/README.md

-// SwartzNotes standalone package for clients
+SwartzNotes standalone package for clients
-// ------------------------------------------
+===

-// Licensed under an Apache license
+Licensed under an Apache license

-// The package provides minimal support for the browser extension to work
-// Also serves as a bridge for the fact extractor java package to work
+The package provides minimal support for the browser extension to work It also serves as a bridge for the fact extractor java package to work

 Architecture